stevekuznetsov/expo/docs/pages/tutorial/initialize-app.md

 ## Step 2: Run the app on mobile

-Whichever way you choose to initialize the app, make sure to navigate inside the project directory in your terminal window before proceeding.
+When you have initialized the app, make sure to navigate inside the project directory in your terminal window.

-After navigating inside the project directory, run the command to trigger the [development server](/guides/how-expo-works/#expo-development-server) and see the bare-bones app in action:
+After navigating inside the project directory, run the following command to trigger the [development server](/guides/how-expo-works/#expo-development-server) and see the bare-bones app in action:

 <Terminal cmd={['$ npx expo start']} />